xxxzc/xps15-9570-macos/README.md

 If your NTFS partition has Windows installed, you need to run `powercfg -h off`  in powershell in Windows to disable hibernation.

-### Touchpad and touchscreen
+### Touchscreen

-Touchpad can run in two modes:

-1. GPIO mode with SSDT-TPDX.aml

-   1\~4% kernel_task cpu usage when idle but cause 10\~30% cpu usage when in use

-2. Polling mode without SSDT-TPDX.aml

-   always 10~15% kernel_task cpu usage

-WCOM touchscreen runs in polling mode by default and running in GPIO mode will stop to working after sleep.
-If you don't need touchscreen, you can use this [SSDT-TPDX.aml.zip](https://github.com/xxxzc/xps15-9570-macos/files/4169746/SSDT-TPDX.aml.zip) to disable touchscreen.
+WCOM touchscreen runs in polling mode by default that always cause 10~15% kernel_task cpu usage and running in GPIO mode will stop to working after sleep.
+If you don't need touchscreen, you can use this [SSDT-TPDX.aml.zip](https://github.com/xxxzc/xps15-9570-macos/files/4169746/SSDT-TPDX.aml.zip) to disable touchscreen to reduce cpu usage.

 ### Tap Delay